bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 [Throw](https://webidl.spec.whatwg.org/#dfn-throw) a "`[SyntaxError](https://webidl.spec.whatwg.org/#syntaxerror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)`.

-[Element/insertAdjacentElement](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentElement "The insertAdjacentElement() method of the Element interface inserts a given element node at a given position relative to the element it is invoked upon.")
+[Element/insertAdjacentElement](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentElement 'The insertAdjacentElement() method of the Element interface inserts a given element node at a given position relative to the element it is invoked upon.')

 In all current engines.